baughmann/minimal-perceptron/README.md

 | 1 | 0 | 1 |
 | 1 | 1 | 0 |

-The number of iteratorations is directly proportional to the `length` parameter that is passed to the `generateTestData()` function.
+The number of iterations is directly proportional to the `length` parameter that is passed to the `generateTestData()` function.
 I have set the default to 10,000 iterations.
 This roughly equates to an accuracy of `0.0007 = 0` and `0.9989 = 1`.

 ### Reuse